 Both The Centre des monuments nationaux, in charge for the Arc de Triomphe, and the Center Pompidou that will host an exhibition, expressed tremendous excitement for the upcoming events and the fact the practice of one of the world’s most acclaimed artistic pairs will be honored and overviewed from a contemporary perspective.

-Christo and Jeanne-Claude in Paris will be on display at the Centre Pompidou from 18 March until 15 June 2020, while L’Arc de Triomphe Wrapped (project for Paris, Place de L’etoile – Charles de Gaulle) will be revealed from 19 September until 4 October 2020.
+Christo and Jeanne-Claude in Paris will be on display at the Centre Pompidou from 18 March until 15 June 2020, while L’Arc de Triomphe Wrapped (project for Paris, Place de L’etoile - Charles de Gaulle) has been postponed to next year - the new dates are September 18 – October 3, 2021.

 Featured images: Christo & Jeanne Claude - The Pont - Neuf Wrapped [Le Pont - Neuf empaqueté, Paris, 1975 - 1985], Paris, 1975 - 1985 © Christo 1985.
 Photo © Wolfang Volz; The artists, with Johannes Schaub, are received by Jacques Chirac and Françoise de Panafieu, deputy mayor of Paris, at the City Hall, February 21, 1982.
 During this meeting, which was filmed by the Maysles brothers, Jacques Chirac, in favor of the project, specifies that he will not formally give his permission until after the next elections, scheduled in spring 1983. © Christo 1983.
 Photo © Wolfgang Volz.
 All images courtesy Centre Pompidou Paris 2020.